TheDrHobo/thedrhobo.github.io/top-10-films.md

 **Director:** John G. Avildsen
 **Year:** 1976

-Somehow raw, honest, and inspiring without being cheesy (unlike its follow-ups).
-I love how he knows he's going lose, but doing it on his own terms.
+Almost put in Rambo instead, but this classic is somehow raw, honest, and inspiring without being cheesy (unlike its follow-ups).
+I love how he knows he's going lose, but is doing it anyway - on his own terms.

 > *You're gonna eat lightnin' and you're gonna crap thunder!*